 Trekking in Nepal during December, January, and February can be tough due to icy and snowy trails, particularly in higher altitude regions.
 The drop in temperature often leads to heavy snowfall, making the paths slippery.
 In some instances, snowfall can even block the routes, making navigation more difficult.
 While these challenges exist, being well-prepared and having prior experience can make the trek more manageable and rewarding.

 At higher altitudes in Nepal, the extreme cold reduces the number of teahouses and lodges available, as some owners close their businesses and move to lower areas to avoid harsh weather.
 However, along popular trekking routes like Everest Base Camp and Annapurna, there will still be more accommodation options compared to less frequented trails.
-It is important to plan your journey in advance and book your stay ahead to avoid any concerns about finding a room.
+It is essential to plan your journey and book your stay well in advance to avoid any concerns about finding a room.

 Shorter Hiking Days